-In December 2017, Marinas.com announced that Paducah's Transient Boat Dock is a recipient of the 2017 Boaters' Choice Award in the Inland category.
+Paducah's Transient Boat Dock is a recipient of the 2017 and 2018 Boaters' Choice Award through Marinas.com.
 This award is based on boater reviews.

 Winterizing the Dock: The dock is winterized in the later fall with water and sewer pump-out amenities drained and winterized to prevent damage to the pipes.
 The dock remains open during the winter with fuel and power available for boaters.

 Contact Number: There is no attendant on site.
 Call 270-538-9849 between 8:30 a.m. and 5 p.m. seven days a week for reservation and fuel information and to find out about docking conditions.
 An attendant will be able to go to the dock to assist you between those hours.

 -Due to a downstream shoal, vessels are advised to approach the dock perpendicular from the navigation channel to avoid grounding.

 -Dock is located at Ohio River mile marker 935 (Tennessee River mile marker 0).
 Dock is upstream from Brookport Lock & Dam 52.